 Show All Answers

+If you have any questions about what is required of you to achieve compliance with Ashland Code Enforcement, please contact the Planning Department.
+You can call our main number at (804) 798-1073 and speak to anyone in the department.
 The goal of Code Enforcement is to preserve the quality and value of public and private property and maintain a high standard of living by eliminating conditions that threaten the life, health, safety, and general welfare of the public.
 The department recognizes that this goal is most effectively achieved through the education of, and cooperation with, the citizens of Ashland.

 No, the town does not currently offer public transportation, but RideFinders does offer rideshare opportunities from Ashland.

 Both Real Estate and Personal Property taxes for the Town of Ashland are due on February 5 of each year.
 The Business License (BPOL) tax is due on May 15 of each year.
 Meals and Lodging Taxes are due the 20th of each month.

 Current paper maps come in a variety of sizes, ranging from 8.5" x 11" to 34" x 42".

 Zoning information may be obtained from the Planning and Community Development Department